IRS Forms

 • Processing generally takes about 30 days from IRS receipt.
 No agent authority exists before approval.
 The revocation letter controls the end date.

 • Most agents use aggregate filing.
-When an approved 3504 agent files an aggregate Form 941, they use their EIN and must attach Schedule R. Aggregate FUTA on Form 940 with Schedule R is limited, mainly for approved home care service recipient arrangements.
+When an approved 3504 agent files an aggregate Form 941, they use their EIN and must attach Schedule R. Aggregate FUTA on Form 940 with Schedule R is limited, mainly for approved home care service recipient arrangements (where the recipient receives home care services through a program administered by a federal, state, or local government agency).

 • Employers and agents share liability while the appointment is in effect.
 Section 3504 makes that explicit, so build controls and proof of deposits, even if a third party helps the agent.